Cluain - public artwork Monastery Road, Clondalkin

 Artistic Concept

-The proposed gateway sculpture An Chluain for Monastery Road draws from the historic, cultural and natural environment of the area: the 8th C. monastic settlements on the fish-rich Camac River.
-The abstract sculpture is composed of three elements on raised, landscaped mounds; the three elements align at a certain point.
+The gateway sculpture Cluain for Monastery Road draws from the historic, cultural and natural environment of the area: the 8th C. monastic settlements on the fish-rich Camac River.
+Three elements align at a certain point:

 1. Two slender, upright elements, forming a distinctive, contemporary gateway over a new pathway.
 The design is informed by the monastic architecture of Irish early medieval oratories and house shrines while also referencing existing local features such as the 8th C. round tower.
 Water texture and the salmon-shaped top finials signify the salmon-rich river Cormac which provided an important food source for the early monastery.